Don-Ghead/yt-cmts-analyser-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+## Deployment

+Here are some examples of docker commands to build, tag & push the image

+## `docker build -t ytrd-web .`

+Builds the image using the dockerfile in the current directory and tags it as ytrd-web

+## `docker tag ytrd-web:latest public.ecr.aws/i3k3d8g9/ytrd-web-dev:latest`

+Tags ytrd-web to push it to ECR

+## `docker push public.ecr.aws/i3k3d8g9/ytrd-web-dev:latest`

+Push the tagged image to ECR

+## `docker run -d --network="host" --name web --env GQL_HOST=0.0.0.0 ytrd-web`

+How to run ytrd-web image on localhost

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).